 Roundhouses are relics of the steam locomotive era.
 Unlike more modern diesel and electric locomotives, steam locomotives were optimized for forward motion and typically couldn’t—without great difficult, anyway—be thrown into reverse.
-The advent of railway turntables allowed for a simple way to reverse locomotives and other rolling stock—which should explain the roundhouse, a circular or semicircular workshop connected by radial spokes to the turntable at its hearts.
+The advent of railway turntables allowed for a simple way to reverse locomotives and other rolling stock—which should explain the roundhouse, a circular or semicircular workshop connected by radial spokes to the turntable at its heart.
 How it works: a locomotive rolls onto the turntable, an operator rotates the turntable to direct the locomotive toward one of (in this case) 12 stalls or bays, and then the locomotive backs in for servicing or storage.
 You’ll see that process in just a minute.

 This roundhouse is one of six that were built in Taiwan 台灣 in Japanese times1; others were once found in Taipei, Hsinchu, and Chiayi 嘉義, with two more in Kaohsiung (one at the main station and the other at the old harbour station)2.
 Like most of the others this roundhouse is semicircular—hence the name in Chinese, 扇形車庫, which translates to “fan-shaped train garage”.